Fall 2018 Upcoming Programs

 July 3–24, 2018

-Teen participants from Blue Sky Fund focused on photography while being introduced to the history of the cemetery site.
-These students will learn about landscape and documentary photography, and use these skills to document the effects of overgrown plants/invasive species.
-Students also created cyanotypes on fabric using flora found at the East End Cemetery, some of which will be stitched together as part of a quilt representing the cemetery's rich history.
+Teen participants from Blue Sky Fund focused on photography while being introduced to the history of East End Cemetery.
+They learned about landscape and documentary photography, and used these skills to document the effects of overgrowth and invasive plant species on the cemetery.
+Students also created cyanotypes on fabric using flora found on-site, some of which will be stitched together as part of a quilt representing the cemetery's rich history.
+You can learn more about the East End Quilt Collective here.

 Digital Storytelling Class

-High school students worked with resident VMFA videographer, Briget Ganske, to learn the art of digital storytelling.
-During the week-long intensive, students learned about different ways to share personal narratives and make self portraits, as well as how to use DSLR cameras to make videos.
-By the end of the week, students used their newfound production talents to make some amazing self portraits, which were screened the next day at the Oakwood Arts fundraising auction!
-Check out their dynamic work below!
+High school students worked with resident VMFA videographer Briget Ganske to learn the art of digital storytelling.
+During the weeklong intensive, participants learned about different ways to share personal narratives and make self portraits, as well as how to use DSLR cameras to make videos.
+By the end of the week, they used their newfound production talents to make some amazing self-portraits, which were screened the next day at the Oakwood Arts fundraising auction.
+Check out their work below!

 Peter Paul Digital Collage Class